Victor Hănescu

-Victor Hănescu (born 21 July 1981) is a former Romanian tennis player.
+Victor Hănescu (born 21 July 1981) is a Romanian former professional tennis player.
 His career-high singles ranking was world no. 26.

 Professional career

 Hănescu attained a career-high singles ranking of No. 26 on 6 July 2009.
 In a Davis Cup match against the United States, he suffered a severe rib injury, and a subsequent injury sidelined him further in May 2006.
 By January 2007, his ranking had plummeted to No. 759, before he finally began making progress on a comeback.

 1999: Pro career begins

 Hănescu earned his first ATP singles ranking points in August 1999, with first-round wins two weeks in a row at the Romania F1 and F2 Futures tournaments.
 Although he played four more tournaments from September through December, he did not earn any additional points and finished the year ranked No. 1231.

-2000: Success in Satellites
+2000: Success in Satellites and Futures

 In 2000, Hănescu played Satellites and Futures tournaments.
 His fourth-place finish at a Satellite in Croatia in April/May and third place at a Satellite in Portugal in October/November provided him with 36 of the 45 ATP singles ranking points he earned in 2000.
 He finished the year ranked No. 477.